Test VHL file and VHL command parameters

 Any subrange within this address range

 - First byte 1 with number of bytes <= 5

 - First byte 2 with number of bytes <= 4

 MIFARE Classic Sector Any range of bytes within this sector.

 Bytes are numbered consecutively across blocks.
 Trailer blocks and block 0 will be omitted, i.e. the following block order is used: 1,2,4,5,6,8, etc. (0,3,7, etc. are omitted)

 The data read from the card is shown in the right section of the window.

 This test output may differ from the output in your host system

 In ID-engine Explorer, the number read from the card is always displayed in ASCII decimal encoding.
 Your host system may use a different encoding.
-In this case, please order device settings that convert the number accordingly and keep in mind that the output in ID-engine Explorer won't match the output in your host system (learn more).
+In this case, please order a custom host interface component that convert the number accordingly and keep in mind that the output in ID-engine Explorer won't match the output in your host system (learn more).

-To keep editing the VHL file, close ID-engine Explorer, make your changes in ConfigEditor, and transfer the updated configuration to the reader.
+To keep editing the VHL file, close the Test VHL File dialog, make your changes in ConfigEditor, and transfer the updated configuration to the reader.
 Then you can retest the VHL file in ID-engine Explorer.